busterbenson/public/Codex.md

 ### My own favorite writing

+* [Better than meditation](https://medium.com/better-humans/better-than-meditation-12532d29f6cd?recommendNoteId=fd448809351b): free-writing as an alternative to meditation
 * [38 is great](https://medium.com/p/5e72aa44b857): my 5 favorite ideas with my annual review
 * [How I track my life](https://medium.com/buster-benson/7da6f22b8e2c): Tracking quality of life with Reporter
 * [Live Like a Hydra](https://medium.com/better-humans/c02337782a89): Thoughts on how to get stronger when things are chaotic.